 With holiday season around the corner, this Vegetarian Gravy is the VIP of gravies you’ll need on your table!
-With the rich flavors of mushrooms, red wine and herbs, this gravy will be perfect for your mashed potatoes, vegetarian mains or meat dishes.
+With rich flavors of mushrooms, red wine and herbs, this one's a perfect for your mashed potatoes, vegetarian mains or meat dishes.

 What packs flavour in this vegetarian gravy?

 This mushroom gravy is a great alternative for you vegetarians AND non vegetarians!
 We create a base with onions, carrots, celery and mushrooms.
-The mushrooms add that deep umami flavour that you need with a good gravy.
-We deglaze the pan with red wine which adds aroma, and a sprig of rosemary adds an intense, earthy flavour.
+The mushrooms add that deep umami flavor that you need with a good gravy.
+We deglaze the pan with red wine which adds aroma, and a sprig of rosemary adds an intense, earthy flavor.

 There are two ways to thicken gravy - with flour or cornflour.
 I prefer using cornflour because it doesn’t need to be precooked like flour, and can be added right in the end.
 It also doesn’t make the gravy cloudy and gives it a super smooth, shiny texture.